anhaidgroup/active_matcher/doc/installation-guides/install-macos-single-machine.md

 “Installation Successful!”

-in the output, the download was successful.
+in the output, you are done with this step.

-#### **Step 1B: Python Installation**
+#### Step 1B: Installing Python 3.12

 To download Python environments, we will use Homebrew.
 Run the following in the terminal to install Python 3.12:
 ```
 	brew install python@3.12
 ```
-#### **Step 1C: Python Environment Setup**
+#### Step 1C: Setting Up the Python Environment

-Now, we will create a Python environment with Python 3.12.
+Now we will create a Python environment with Python 3.12.
 This step is necessary to make sure we use the correct version of Python with the correct dependencies.
 In your terminal, run:
 ```
 	python -m venv ~/active_matcher
 ```